 - Software that runs unattended for long periods may operate under fluctuating conditions.
-Exceptional conditions in its "normal" operating environment should not cause it to break. - Software that "glues" larger systems together often needs to check for errors in inputs and work in spite of communications glitches. - Components designed to "plug in" and work without human intervention need to detect problems in their operating environment and run under many different conditions.
-Otherwise, "plug-and-play" would not work. - Consumer products need to work, period.
+Exceptional conditions in its "normal" operating environment shouldn't cause it to break. - Software that "glues" larger systems together often needs to check for errors in inputs and work in spite of communications glitches. - Components designed to "plug in" and work without human intervention need to detect problems in their operating environment and run under many different conditions.
+Otherwise, "plug and play" wouldn't work. - Consumer products need to work, period.
 Their success in the marketplace depends on high reliability.

-A Strategy for Increasing System Reliability
+A Strategy For Increasing your System's Reliability

 Reliability concerns crop up throughout development.
-But once you have decided on the basic architecture of your system, assigned responsibilities to objects, and designed collaborations, you can take a closer look at making specific collaborations more reliable-by designing objects to detect and recover from exceptional conditions.
+But once you've decided on the basic architecture of your system, assigned responsibilities to objects, and designed collaborations, you can take a closer look at making specific collaborations more reliable-by designing objects to detect and recover from exceptional conditions.

-I suggest you start by characterizing the different types of collaborations in your existing design.
+We suggest you start by characterizing the different types of collaborations in your existing design.
 This will give you a sense of where you need to focus efforts on improving objects and designing them to be more resilient.
 Then, identify key collaborations that you want to make more reliable.
-Once you have characterized you system's patterns of collaborations and prioritized you work, you need to get very specific:
+Once you've characterized you system's patterns of collaborations and prioritized you work, you need to get very specific: